misterlihao/osu-find-played-beatmapsets/README.md

 Simply put content of `main.js` to the chrome console.
 And before the script completes, do not refresh or leave the osu website page.

-The script will keep checking all the beatmapsets available from osu website, printed out every time a beatmapset is fonud played.
+The script will keep checking all the beatmapsets available from osu website,
+printed out every time a beatmapset is fonud played.

-Also, all links will be printed to the chrome console when the whole scanning is completed.
+Also, all links will be saved to file `links.txt` when the whole scanning is completed.

 ### Get Output